 Unlike its Southeast Asian neighbours, Thailand was never colonised by a European power.
 The country retained its independence and became a buffer state between French Indo-China and the British ruled state of Burma.
 This land is littered with ancient temples and fascinating ruins, dense jungles and jaw-dropping views which never fail to impress.
 Thailand’s capital, Bangkok, is one of Asia’s most exciting cities, a charming blend of modern skyscrapers and ancient palaces.

-From here, it's about an hour by water to Phi Phi Le, where you'll visit stunningly beautiful Maya Bay, seen in the film The Beach.
-Swim or snorkel with colourful fish.
-Explore fjord-like Pileh Cove with its steep limestone walls.
-See the Viking Cave, a source of birds’ nests for the famous Asian soup.
-Inside, rock carvings from 3,000-4,000 years old are thought to resemble Scandinavian longboats.
+From here, it's about an hour by water to Phi Phi Le, where a stop will be made at the beautiful Blue Lagoon.
+Swim or snorkel with colourful fish; explore fjord-like Pileh Cove, with its steep limestone walls; and see the Viking Cave, a source of birds’ nests for the famous Asian soup.
+Rock carvings inside date from 3,000 to 4,000 years ago and are thought to resemble Scandinavian longboats.

 For lunch, your boat pulls up to a beachside restaurant.
 Splash ashore where a buffet lunch is waiting.
-Then surrender to an afternoon of pleasure on enchanting Bamboo Island.
-Enjoy free time, snorkel amid the coral beds and wonder if those Viking captains ever did drop anchor in these blissful waters.
+Then surrender to an afternoon of pleasure on enchanting Bamboo Island, with free time to snorkel amid the coral beds and wonder if those Viking captains ever did drop anchor in these blissful waters.

-Follow in the path of James Bond as you navigate Phang Nga National Park where sheer limestone karsts thrust dramatically from the sea.
-Enjoy a briefing on this beautiful bay during the hour-and-ahalf drive from Phuket.
-Then step aboard a traditional Thai longtail boat and let the scenery speak for itself as you skim over some of the most magnificent waters in the world.
-Circle the island of Koh Tapu, known as James Bond Island since it appeared in The Man With The Golden Gun.
+Follow in the path of James Bond as you navigate Phang Nga National Park, where sheer limestone karsts thrust dramatically from the sea.
+After a briefing about this beautiful bay during the hour-and-a half drive from Phuket, step aboard a traditional Thai longtail boat and let the scenery speak for itself as you skim over some of the most magnificent waters in the world.
+Circle the island of Koh Tapu, known as James Bond Island since it appeared in The Man with The Golden Gun.